Biochemical-Networks/filament-sliding/README.txt

 The linker needs the options -lgsl -lgslcblas -lm, which can be added in Code::Blocks by adding gsl, gslcblas and m to:
 Project->Build Options->CrossLink->linker settings-> add

+For creating graphics, the program uses the Simple and Fast Multimedia Library (SFML), which uses OpenGL.
+The linker needs the options -lsfml-graphics -lsfml-window -lsfml-system, which can be added in Code::Blocks by adding sfml-graphics sfml-window sfml-system to:
+Project->Build Options->CrossLink->linker settings-> add

 ### HOW TO RUN ###

 Set the parameter values in the file named parameters.txt (different name can be set by passing it to the constructor of Input).